 After a certain age, kids know what they can and can’t eat.
 It’s nice to know this beforehand to plan a substitute.

-If you have a small group, simply contact the other parents before the party.
-Then, modify the menu accordingly.
+If you have a small group, simply contact the other parents before the party and modify the menu accordingly.

 For example, an easy alternative to a chocolate cake is a crumble.
 You can still have the candles and kids will devour it.

 Unfortunately, this type of planning isn’t always possible.
-Do what you can and don’t stress about it.
+Do what you can and don’t stress about it, the parents will be used to dealing with their own child’s allergies and will likely just appreciate the heads up.

 That’s a wrap…